TanzaniaOfficial Name: United Republic of Tanzania

 Travel & Transportation

+Road Conditions and Safety: Road travel in Tanzania can be extremely dangerous, especially at night.
+Traffic in Tanzania moves on the left.
+Drivers and pedestrians alike must maintain vigilance.
 Although a number of inter-city highways are periodically repaved and maintained, maintenance schedules are erratic and even good roads may deteriorate precipitously in periods of inclement weather.
-During the rainy season (late March to mid-June), many roads in Tanzania, both urban and rural, are passable only with four-wheel-drive vehicles.
+During the rainy seasons (late March to mid-June and mid-November to mid-December), many roads in Tanzania, both urban and rural, are passable only with four-wheel-drive vehicles.